Indigenous Research Network

 What links these projects together and provides the importance for this network is the focus on the social justice for Indigenous peoples through the incorporation of their knowledge production into the work of the academy.

-In February 2015, the WUN Indigenous Research Network will host a roundtable at the University of Sydney.
-Titled Approaching Indigenous research - ethics, protocols and the implications of collaborations, this workshop explores the issues of research between Indigenous and non-Indigenous scholars.
-See more information on the roundtable.
+In February 2015, the WUN Indigenous Research Network hosted a roundtable at the University of Sydney.
+Titled Approaching Indigenous research - ethics, protocols and the implications of collaborations, this workshop explored the issues of research between Indigenous and non-Indigenous scholars.